Gaurav2912/Face-recog/README.md

 # Face Recognition and Smart Attendance System

-This projrct is based on facial recognition system that can take the attendance of the child and upload it on the sheet.
+This projrct is based on facial recognition system that can take the attendance of the person and upload it on the sheet.

 Please watch the video file to see its working